blakegarretson/essentials/main.md

 - [Input](https://input.djr.com/): Incredibly flexible font system that lets you customize letters (a/g/i/l/0) and symbols (asterisk/braces) to your liking, as well as choose from 7 weights and 4 widths, and sans, serif, and mono variants.
 There are 168 styles in all, so you will find one that works for any given situation.

 - [Iosevka](https://typeof.net/Iosevka/): Similar to the Input font, Iosevka raises the bar by adding ligatures, more weights, more variants, and incredible character coverage with thousands and thousands of supported glyphs.
 There are plenty of variants with different character and symbol styles, so you should be able to find one that has the look you want.
 There are so many choices it can be confusing, but if want a general purpose font that works everywhere (but doesn’t have ligatures), start with the “Iosevka Fixed” font.
 At the end of the day, this is the only font I need because I can configure it to look any way I want.

-# Document Authoring & Viewing

-See the [Text Editors](#text-editors) section for creating plain text files.

-## PDF Viewing/Editing

-- [PDFgear](https://www.pdfgear.com/) is amazing if you work with PDFs often.
-If you only have one PDF program on your computer, it should be PDFgear.
-You can use it as a viewer, but it also is an incredible editor.
-It can edit text, extract/reorder/delete pages, convert formats, merge and split PDF files, and it includes robust annotation tools.
-PDF editing has traditionally been the territory of commercial programs, so the fact that PDFgear is free is awesome. **(Windows & Mac)**

-  - If you’re on Linux, your best alternative to PDFgear is [PDFsam Basic](https://pdfsam.org/pdfsam-basic/).
-It will handle all your basic PDF editing needs.
-It will merge, split, and rotate PDFs, as well as extract pages.
-There is a premium offering that does more, but PDFsam Basic covers the most frequent uses cases.

-- [Adobe Acrobat Reader](https://get.adobe.com/reader/): The original PDF viewer.
-While not my first choice, I always install it just in case because it is the gold standard PDF reader.
-However, the interface has become bloated over the years and many of the tools require you to upgrade for access to the premium features.
-Pro-tip: the mark-up/annotation capabilities are hidden under View➞Tools➞Comment .

-  - For a lighter-weight solution to reading and marking up PDFs on Mac, it’s hard to beat [Skim](https://skim-app.sourceforge.io/).
-While being fast and free, it is still has plenty of features. **(Mac)**

-## eBook Utilities

-- [Calibre](http://calibre-ebook.com/): All-in-one ebook manager.
-Whatever you need to do to/with an ebook, this will do it.
-It organizes, converts, downloads covers, etc..
-Absolutely indispensable if you have a non-DRM ebook collection.
-With plug-ins you can even strip DRM to backup your purchases.

-- [FBReader](https://fbreader.org) is a cross-platform ebook reader with a nice clean interface that stays out of the way.
-It’s simple, but it still has all the customization you need to make it look exactly how you like it .
-The rea l killer feature is the “book network”.
-It uses your Google Drive to store books and sync progress and bookmarks across platforms.
-If you read from multiple devices, this is a huge bonus.

-- [Freda](http://www.turnipsoft.co.uk/freda/): A nice standalone e-reader that handles the popular formats like mobi and ePub.
-The main advantage it has over Calibre’s built-in reader is the extensive customization options and font rendering. **(Windows)**

-  - The honorable mention on Windows goes to [Sumatra PDF](https://www.sumatrapdfreader.org/free-pdf-reader.html)  because it is a convenient all-in-one reader for PDF, EPUB, MOBI, CBR, CBZ, CHM, and XPS.
-While Sumatra might not be the best solution for ebooks or comics, it’s handy to have around, and some books even look better in Sumatra (usually because of font rendering). **(Windows)**

-## Comic Reader

-- [YACReader](http://www.yacreader.com/) is actually two programs in one.
-It comes with an excellent comic reader and a comics library browser.
-It reads every popular format (cbr, cbz, cb7, pdf, etc.), and it has all the features I need, and quite a few I don’t.
-Works equally well on Windows, Mac, and Linux, which is handy so I can use the same solution everywhere.

-## Markup & TeX/LaTeX Tools

-- [Pandoc](http://pandoc.org/): Convert markup formats to other formats.
-Handles Markdown, HTML, EPUB, LaTeX, etc. This is an extremely powerful program, and I like to use it to build websites through the use of its robust template system.

-- [MiKTeX](http://miktex.org/): A port of the TeX document publishing system that converts source files into beautifully typeset documents.
-If you know what TeX/LaTeX are, you need this.
-If you don’t know what they are, and you care about breathtaking documents, then you need to learn TeX.
-The main advantage MiKTeX has over other TeX distributions like [TeX Live](https://tug.org/texlive/) (the *de facto* standard TeX system for Unix-like systems) is that it downloads packages on-the-fly as needed and streamlines installation and updates.

-  - This isn’t a software link, but a really useful site about LaTeX fonts is [here](http://www.tug.dk/FontCatalogue/).
-And while I’m breaking the rules and posting web links, [here’s](http://en.wikibooks.org/wiki/LaTeX/) a really good website for LaTeX info.

-  - The two other MiKTeX alternatives that I want to note are [MacTeX](https://www.tug.org/mactex/mactex-download.html), which is a Mac-only distribution of [TeX Live](https://tug.org/texlive/), and [Tectonic](https://tectonic-typesetting.github.io/en-US/), which is a modern TeX/LaTeX engine that has some cool tricks, including on-demand automatic package installation.
-Tectonic is not a bad place to start if you have never used TeX before.

-- [TeXstudio](http://texstudio.sourceforge.net/): Lightweight portable LaTeX IDE, including editor, spell checker, and symbol toolbars.
-For those keeping track, this was forked from TeXMaker back in 2009, and it’s clearly outpaced it.

-## Office Suite

-- [LibreOffice](https://www.libreoffice.org/): Provides all the usual “office” suspects, like a word processor, spreadsheet, and presentation applications.
-While still lacking the polish of MS Office, for most use cases this is a reasonable replacement.
-The key functionality is there, and the major gaps of the early releases (e.g. Goal Seek and Pivot Tables) have long since been filled.
-Worth noting: LibreOffice Draw works well for flowcharts (similar to Visio).

-  - Full disclosure, I don’t find LibreOffice essential in the sense that I use it often.
-I like LibreOffice as a convenience so I can easily open an MS Office file or perform the odd task, but I actually far prefer working in the cloud with Google Docs and Sheets.
-In some ways, Sheets is even better than Excel or LibreOffice Calc with conveniences like the split() function.

-## Note-Taking

-- [OneNote](https://www.onenote.com/download) is easy to recommend given the comprehensive functionality and the fact that it is free.
-For most tasks, I’m a plain text file guy, and I think note-taking apps are sometimes unnecessary when a simple text editor works fine.
-However, I use OneNote at work extensively, and I really like it.
-I can integrate emails, pictures, tables, and all the rest into a workflow organized by notebooks, sections, and pages.
-However, if you don’t use Office 365 and/or Outlook, OneNote might not have as many advantages for you.

-- [Obsidian](https://obsidian.md/) is where you might want to go if you want good Markdown support and you don’t need total inoperability on mobile devices.
-The Canvas feature is really cool.
-It lets you visualize and connect data in interesting ways, a bit like a mind mapper.
-Obsidian’s biggest shortcoming is you have to figure out your own file-sync solution unless you pay them for their sync service.
-Saving your vaults to Google Drive, iCloud, OneDrive, etc. will solve this for you, but you still won’t be able to work with some combinations (like saving a vault to Google Drive on desktop and opening it on an iPhone).
-Likewise, there was limited Canvas support for mobile (at least initially), so you could create a note on desktop that you couldn’t open on mobile.
-That isn’t true anymore, but be aware there isn't always complete parity between desktop and mobile.

-  - If Obsidian is too unwieldy for you, [Simplenote](https://simplenote.com/) is a nice… um, simple note app that works across all platforms.
-This is a good choice if you don’t need multimedia integrated into your notes, and you want to access your notes anywhere.
-It supports Markdown and tagging, but otherwise it’s barebones.
-It does make syncing automatic though, and that’s the real selling point.
-If you use multiple platforms regularly, this is a great experience.
-You can jump from MacOS to Android to Windows to iOS to anything with a web browser without missing a beat, and the interface stays out of your way.

-- [Tot](https://tot.rocks/) is a Mac-only app that sits in your menubar waiting to save quick notes and snippets of text.
-This is not a general purpose notes app like the above apps.
-It is very limited, and it just has seven Markdown-supported “pages” of notes where you can type or paste whatever you like.
-This weird limitation carves out a unique use-case that I didn’t know I needed until I started using it.
-As a bonus, syncing is automatic and seamless, so if you install Tot on a laptop and desktop (for instance), it serves as a common clipboard where you can pass information. **(Mac)**

-## Desktop Publishing

-- [Scribus](https://www.scribus.net/) is the best free desktop publishing solution out there; perfect for making flyers, invitations, banners, stationary, and even full books.
-When a casual user needs something more than Word, but can’t justify buying something like Adobe InDesign, Scribus is probably your best option.

-## Sheet Music

-- [MuseScore](https://musescore.org/en): Easy-to-use interface for creating sheet music.
-With great documentation and abundant resources like videos, tutorials, and how-tos, you will be creating great looking sheet music documents in no time.

-  - If you want to make sheet music and have complete control over every aspect of the output, [LilyPond](http://lilypond.org/) is where it’s at.
-There’s no GUI, it’s super niche software, so it’s not for everyone, but the results are sublime.

 # Science, Math, and Engineering